gowthamrajk/SQL-Tutorials/README.md

 - The data in an RDBMS is stored in database objects which are called as tables.
 - This table is basically a collection of related data entries and it consists of numerous columns and rows.

+## Record

+- Every table is broken up into smaller entities called fields.
+- The fields in the CUSTOMERS table consist of ID, NAME, AGE, ADDRESS and SALARY.
+- A field is a column in a table that is designed to maintain specific information about every record in the table.